-For music stores, Guitar Center offers reasonably fair prices for used gear.
-They are a reseller and need profit for their efforts but if you opt for an in-store trade in, they add an extra 10% on new, unused items that are not a part of any sale or clearance.
+Guitar Center offers reasonably fair prices for used gear.
+They are a reseller and need profit for their efforts, but if you opt for an in-store trade, they add an extra 10% on new, unused items that are not a part of any sale or clearance.

-It’s not always about the money though; it’s a combination of value and the hassles involved in reselling.
-If you sell in the used market, you need to deal with shenanigans ranging from lowball-offers, to trolling, to failed payments and scams, and of course, there’s the freight charges, too.
+It’s not always about the money though.
+Part of the value is avoiding all the hassles generally associated with reselling.
+The used marketplace is rife with shenanigans, ranging from lowball offers to trolling to failed payments and scams, and of course there are the freight charges.

-The best part about a trade in or selling to Guitar Center is the ease of walking in with your gear and walking out with cash or a check.
+The best part about a trade-in to Guitar Center is the ease of walking in with your gear and walking out with cash or a check.
 The downside is the check is relatively less than what you could make if you can endure the stresses of selling on the used market.

 In general, the resale value of musical gear or instruments is 50 – 60% of the current market price.
 If your gear is in mint condition and highly in demand, you can push it to 70%.
 Nevertheless, this process requires uploading pictures, gear specs and negotiation on the price in an online platform or classified listing.
 It also takes more time to seal the deal than it would to walk-in to GC for a quick trade-in.

 We are aware that certain instruments and boutique gear can fetch a larger price.
-This applies to limited edition runs or discontinued gear that has a lot of demand in the used market.
-However, such items are more of an exception than the norm – so we will not consider these factors as we proceed.
+This applies to limited-edition runs or discontinued gear that has a lot of demand in the used market.
+However, such items are more of an exception than the norm – so we aren’t focused on those factors in this article.

-Guitar Center will offer 50% to 60% of the market price of what you brought in, provided the store manager or sales-associate who evaluates your gear and checks the quality signs off on the purchase.
+Guitar Center will offer 50% to 60% of the market price, provided the store manager or sales-associate who evaluates your gear and checks the quality signs off on the purchase.
 The final offer for trade-ins depends on the gear quality and your haggling skills.

 And, yes you can certainly haggle at Guitar Center but it’s unlikely to cross 65%.
 If you compare this to a pawnshop or other music stores, this is a fair trade-in value.
 However, you may have better luck online if you are willing to put in the work.

-Guitar center offers a baseline 60% of the worth of your guitar for a cash sale.
-To get the worth of your guitar, use one of the various online options for valuing a guitar, then take 60% of that for a good yardstick as to what guitar center will give you in cash for your guitar.
+Guitar Center offers a baseline 60% of the worth of your guitar for a cash sale.
+To find the value of your guitar, use one of the various online options for valuing a guitar, then take 60% of that.
 You’ll also need to take into consideration the condition of the guitar.

 Guitar Center offers a 10% “Trade In/Trade Up” premium on used guitars that are brought in for a trade rather than cash.
-As before, use an online blue book to value your guitar, then multiply that by 60% to get an idea of Guitar Center’s trade in value for your guitar.
+As before, use an online blue book to value your guitar, then multiply that by 60% to get a rough idea of Guitar Center’s trade-in value for your guitar.

 Selling or trading music gear independently online can be cumbersome because you need to sift through multiple offers and accommodate the demands of each prospective buyer.
-They may request a meet-up to check out your instrument, and so would you if it is a trade.
-You will also bear the shipping expenses, which makes the process less worthwhile.
+They may request a meet-up to check out your instrument, and you will also bear the shipping expenses and hassles, which makes the process less worthwhile.